The Inference Programming Language

 false | Boolean literal for the false value. |

-struct | Defines a user-defined type with named fields. |
+struct | Defines a user-defined type with named fields and methods. |

 self | References the current instance in a method. |